Professor Burnout Group Coaching

 - a program workbook with short readings, reflection prompts, activities designed to help you articulate your values, purpose, and goals as well as change habits associated with burnout.

 *Your privacy is very important to me.
 I am a coach not a therapist or licensed mental health professional.
-This program should not be us to replace therapy or mental health care.
+This program should not be used to replace therapy or mental health care.
 The coaching contract each participant signs outlines the bounds of the coaching-coachee relationship.